What is SGB – Sovereign Gold Bond?

 Capital Gains on Sale of SGB

-Income from Capital Gains would arise on the redemption of SGB or sale of SGB on the stock exchange.
-The definition of transfer of a capital asset as per Section 2(47) of the Income Tax Act covers both redemption and sale of SGB.
-While the redemption of SGB means its expiry on the date of maturity (including pre-mature redemption), transfer of SGB is its sale on a recognised stock exchange.
+The definition of transfer of a capital asset as per Section 2(47) of the Income Tax Act covers both redemption and sale.
+Hence, whenever the taxpayer sells or redeems their SGB holding, the capital gains will arise and they have to pay taxes on the same.
+Here, the redemption of SGB means its expiry on the date of maturity (including pre-mature redemption), and the transfer of SGB means its sale on a recognized stock exchange.
+However, under the definition of transfer of capital asset, the redemption of SGB is specifically excluded.

 IFOS Income from SGB

 The RBI on behalf of the government pays periodical interest on SGB.
-The rate of interest is 2.5% per annum on the amount of initial investment.
-Interest is credited semi-annually and the last interest is payable to the investor on the date of maturity along with the principal.
+The interest rate is 2.5% per annum on the initial investment amount.
+This interest is credited semi-annually and the last interest is payable to the investor on the maturity date along with the principal.

 Interest on SGB is taxable under the head IFOS (Income from Other Sources).
-The taxpayer should report the interest under Schedule OS in the Income Tax Return.
+The taxpayer has to report the interest under Schedule OS in the Income Tax Return.

 Tax Treatment on Sale or Redemption

-- Redemption of Sovereign Gold Bond – The definition of transfer of capital asset excludes redemption of SGB.
-Thus, the Capital Gain on Redemption of Sovereign Gold Bond by an Individual Investor is exempt from tax.
+- Redemption of Sovereign Gold Bond – The definition of transfer of capital asset specifically excludes redemption of SGB.
+Hence, the Capital Gain on the Redemption of a Sovereign Gold Bond by an Individual Investor is exempt from tax.
+That means you do not have to pay any taxes on the capital gains from these bonds.
+SBG can be withdrawn early after 5 years.

-- Transfer of Sovereign Gold Bond – If the individual investor transfers the Sovereign Gold Bond by selling it on the stock exchange, it is taxable as LTCG if held for more than 12 months at the rate of 20% with indexation benefit or 10% without indexation.
-However, if the SGB is held for up to 12 months, it is taxed at the slab rates applicable to the taxpayer.
+- Transfer of Sovereign Gold Bond – If the individual investor transfers the Sovereign Gold Bond by selling it on the stock exchange, it is taxable as LTCG if held for more than 12 months at the rate of 12.5%.
+However, if the SGB is held for up to 12 months, it will be taxed at the slab rates applicable to the taxpayer.

 FAQs

-SGB is a government security that investors holds in demat form thus eliminating the risk and cost of holding physical gold.
-The investor need not worry about the purity of gold and need not pay making charges if they invest into SGB.
-The investment in SGB is safer than physical gold since SGB is a government security, pays periodical interest and assures market value of asset on maturity.
+SGB is a government security that investors hold in demat form thus eliminating the risk and cost of holding physical gold.
+The investment in SGB is safer than physical gold since SGB is government security, pays periodic interest, and assures the market value of the asset on maturity.

 If the investor buys SGB from the secondary market and redeems it after holding it until maturity, here is the tax treatment: